Infostrux-Solutions/terraform-snowflake-user/README.md

 This module deploys Snowflake users to an account based on a YAML configuration file.
 Each user is created using a randomly generated password that must be reset on first login.

+Since the `spec.yml` file specifies resources by name, Terraform must be informed that these resources should be created first using the `depends_on` meta argument in the module block.

 ## Usage

 ```hcl